tschumann/zcmp/zcmp/readme.txt

 == Changelog ==

+v0.0.1.2 (22/07/17)
+- Updated compile tools to Visual Studio 2017.
+- Added plugin_bot_move cvar to determine whether bots will walk around or not.

 v0.0.1.1 (26/01/17)
 - Fixed the server browser UI being empty.
 - Updated the test map to be a bit more interesting.